tmarrs/json-at-work-examples/appendix-a/README.md

 * Then install the `rails` as shown above.

 ### Rails on Windows
+FIXME - I was able to setup RoR on Windows.
+Re-do this section.

 Ruby on Rails is difficult to setup on Windows.
 Try the [Rails Installer](http://railsinstaller.org) for a Windows environment.
 If this doesn't work, you may want to avoid this headache and use [Nitrous.io](https://www.nitrous.io/) to run your Ruby on Rails environment in the Cloud rather than on Windows.

 ## Installing MySQL
+FIXME - We may not do a full-blown RoR project in Chapter 3.
 The Ruby on Rails examples require [MySQL](https://www.mysql.com/) because Rails insists on a database.
 Of course, it's possible to run a Ruby on Rails project without a database, but that takes a lot of configuration and you're definitely swimming upstream.
 Just give Rails what it wants, and install [MySQL](https://www.mysql.com/).

 This book uses MySQL 5.6, and you can download and install it on your operating system by following the [MySQL Installation Instructions](https://dev.mysql.com/doc/refman/5.6/en/installing.html).